X-NPC/alx_javascript/README.md

 Hey there,

-This is a repo for ALX javascript projects
+This is a repo for ALX javascript projects.